Rodrigo González de Lara: Exile and wanderings (1137–1143)

 On 3 February 1137 Rodrigo made a donation to Segovia Cathedral.
 Shortly after, for reasons unknown, Rodrigo fell from favour and was exiled.
 According to at least one manuscript of the Chronica Adefonsi imperatoris, this occurred in October 1134, but documentary evidence seems to indicate that it actually took place in 1137.
 Of his own accord he surrendered Toledo and the other tenencias he held, which still included Aguilar and Old Castile according to royal documents date as late as 1 April 1137, to the king in person ("[he] kissed the King's hand in farewell and [took] leave of his comrades").
 He decided to turn his exile into a pilgrimage ("he became a pilgrim and crossed the sea of Jerusalem for purpose of prayer", in the words of the Chronica), visiting Jerusalem and fighting the Muslims in the Holy Land for two years.
-He reputedly built the castle called Toron facing Ascalon, which was then still in Muslim hands.
-The Chronica says that he garrisoned it "with knights, infantrymen, and provisions, and he gave it to the Knights Templars."
+He built the castle called La Torón (possibly the present-day Latrun) facing Ascalon, which was then still in Muslim hands.
+The Chronica says that he garrisoned it "with knights, infantrymen, and provisions, and he gave it to the Knights Templar."
 Rodrigo's Toron has been widely identified with the castle described elsewhere as le Toron des Chevaliers, a name shared by several castles, including the one later known as Latrun.
 However, Michael Ehrlich, specialist in medieval Mediterranean military history at Bar Ilan University, Israel, offers several good reasons to identify Rodrigo's castle with the ruins at Summil, c.
 25 km inland (east) from Ascalon, which fits much better the one mentioned in the chronicles.
 In 1137 or 1138, Rorgo Fretellus, a canon of the church of Nazareth, dedicated his Description of the Holy Places to Rodrigo.